Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

-sudo ufw allow 2310:2312/udp|Allow UDP connections for server ports (or any port range you desire) ufw allow 5901/tcp|If you don't have a static IP, do this command (and skip the next two commands). ufw allow from 0.0.0.0 to any port 5901|Optionally allow your IP Address and reject all others.<br/>This will make it so that only the specified IP(s) can connect to the vnc server.<br/><br/>Replace 0.0.0.0 with your own ipv4 address. ufw default deny incoming|If you did the previous step, then we also need to deny other inbound connections.
-If you didn't do the previous step, skip to the next command. sudo ufw enable|Enable the UFW
+sudo ufw allow 2310:2312/udp|Allow UDP connections for server ports (or any port range you desire) ufw allow 5901/tcp|If you don't have a static IP, do this command (and skip the next two commands). ufw allow from 0.0.0.0 to any port 5901|Optionally allow your IP Address and reject all others.<br/>This will make it so that only the specified IP(s) can connect to the vnc server.<br/><br/>Replace 0.0.0.0 with your own ipv4 address. ufw default deny incoming|If you executed the previous command, then we also need to deny other inbound connections.
+If you didn't execute the previous command, skip to the next one below. sudo ufw enable|Enable the UFW

 ### 9).
 Change SSH Port (optional but recommended):